 Right to counsel

-In a proceeding on behalf of a neglected, uncared-for or abused child or youth, “the parent or parents or guardian of the child or youth shall have the right to counsel, and shall be so informed by the judge, and that if they are unable to afford counsel, counsel will be provided for them.”
+"At the commencement of any proceeding on behalf of a neglected, uncared-for or abused child or youth, the parent or parents or guardian of the child or youth shall have the right to counsel, and shall be so informed by the judge, and that if they are unable to afford counsel, counsel will be provided for them.”
 Conn.
 Stat. § 46b-135(b).
 Conn.
 Stat. § 46b-129(b) governs notice to parents of their right to appointed counsel.

 Appointment of Counsel: categorical Qualified: no